Mark Breading is a Partner at ReSource Pro Consulting.

 In the fourth quarter, commercial insurers’ plans shifted again, in a more confident direction.
 The percentage of those accelerating jumped by 11% for tech and by 6% for digital, while those pausing or cutting back fell by 11% for tech and 14% for digital.

 Digital transformation ramping up in 2021

 As insurers look to the future, there is a realization that digital transformation needs to be at the forefront of their strategies.
 Most recognize that the world will not be reverting to the way it was pre-COVID-19.
 Many processes and have forever changed and shifted to digital/virtual modes.

-As we continue into 2021, Strategy Meets Action’s latest research indicates core modernization and self-service capabilities will remain high focus areas for both commercial and personal lines insurers.
+As we continue into 2021, our latest research indicates core modernization and self-service capabilities will remain high focus areas for both commercial and personal lines insurers.
 The movement toward higher levels of straight-through-processing (STP) for both underwriting and claims will also be accelerated.

 At the same time, insurers are positioning to: